MariaSzubski/gdi-cincinnati-intro-html-css/README.md

 # Intro to HTML/CSS
-Slides and materials are hosted at [here](https://mariaszubski.github.io/gdi-cincinnati-intro-html-css/index.html#/).
+Slides and materials are hosted [here](https://mariaszubski.github.io/gdi-cincinnati-intro-html-css/index.html#/).

 ## Course description
 This is a 4-part, 8-hour course.